lzyang257/lzyang257.github.io/seminar_spring_24.md

 <tr><td>January 26</td>
 	<td><a href="https://eldenelmanto.com/">Elden Elmanto</a> (University of Toronto) </td>
 	<td><details>
-	<summary>The integral Hodge conjecture via higher algebraic K-theory </summary>
+	<summary>Atiyah-Segal completion theorems in algebraic geometry. </summary>
-	<p class="abstract"><i>Abstract:</i> Topology has had a sordid history with the Hodge conjecture, starting with Atiyah and Hirzebruch's counterexamples to the integral Hodge conjecture via their eponymous spectral sequence.
-In joint work with Nick Addington, we actually use ideas from topology to prove positive results on the integral Hodge conjecture.
-The varieties that we consider are Fano 4-folds with certain special "symmetries" in their derived categories, which comes under the slogan of "homological projective duality" ala Kuznetsov. </p>
+	<p class="abstract"><i>Abstract:</i> I will speak on joint work in progress with Kubrak and Sosnilo on the K-theory of algebraic stacks.
+Inspired by a theorem of Atiyah-Segal in topology, we prove a similar result for quotient stacks in characteristic zero, generalizing results of Thomason, Krishna, Tabuada-van den berg and others.
+This leads to a definition of motivic cohomology of stacks in characteristic zero. </p>
 	</details></td>
 	</tr>
 <tr><td>February 2</td>